mcfnord/rml/src/busto.md

 The instruction was also consistent with Lindquist’s political instincts.
-Penner reported and a senior leader confirmed that Lindquist responded, when he was told he had to treat Merrival the same after Merrival filed his Complaint: “I am a politician; you don’t understand;
+Penner reported and a senior leader confirmed that Lindquist responded, when he was told he had to treat Merrival the same after Merrival filed his Complaint: <mark>“I am a politician; you don’t understand;
-you need to attack the person who makes the accusations.”
+you need to attack the person who makes the accusations.”</mark>

 The only unit that reported receiving a “no good deals“ instruction was the SAU.<sup>18</sup>
 Assistant Team Chief Heather DeMaine said that Homicide Division Chief Jared Ausserer